mdaneri/pode-plus/docs/Tutorials/Routes/Async/Features/OpenAPI.md

               description: The inner value returned by the operation.
 ```

+> **Note:**
-**Note**: The `MyTask` schema definition provided above is a partial example.
-You can expand this definition with additional properties according to your specific use case.
+> The `MyTask` schema above is just a sample.
+You can extend or customize it further using `Set-PodeAsyncRouteOASchemaName` or by providing custom schema properties as needed.